syncfusion/blazor-docs/src/charts/range-selector/export.md

+---
+title: " Print and Export in Blazor Range Selector component | Syncfusion "

+component: "Range Selector"

+description: "Learn here all about print and export of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+---

-# Print and Export
+# Print and Export in Blazor Range Selector (SfRangeNavigator)

 ## Print

-The rendered range navigator can be printed directly from the browser by calling the public method print.
-The ID of the range navigator div element must be passed as argument to that method.
+The rendered Range Selector can be printed directly from the browser by calling the public method [`Print`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_Print).

 {% aspTab template="range-navigator/print/print", sourceFiles="print.razor" %}